josiahH-cf/theproductiveprompter/docs/31-days-ai-day-01.md

 # Day 01: Automating the Editor

-## The Reality Check: Why AI Writing Usually Feels "Off"
+## Why AI Writing Usually Feels "Off"

 You have seen it.
 The "delve," the "tapestry," the "landscape."
 You ask an AI to write an article and it hands you a grammatically correct, absolutely lifeless slab of text.